println("This notebook is being run with $(Threads.nthreads()) threads.")This notebook is being run with 4 threads.

 Technically speaking, this is achieved using OnlyAccsVarInfo, which is a subtype of VarInfo that only contains accumulators, and no metadata at all.
 It implements enough of the VarInfo interface to be used in model evaluation, but will error if any functions attempt to modify or read its metadata.

 There is currently an ongoing push to use OnlyAccsVarInfo in as many settings as we possibly can.
-For example, this is why predict will be threadsafe in DynamicPPL v0.39: instead of modifying metadata to store the predicted values, we store them inside a ValuesAsInModelAccumulator instead, and combine them at the end of evaluation.
+For example, this is why predict is threadsafe in DynamicPPL v0.39: instead of modifying metadata to store the predicted values, we store them inside a ValuesAsInModelAccumulator instead, and combine them at the end of evaluation.

 However, propagating these changes up to Turing will require a substantial amount of additional work, since there are many places in Turing which currently rely on a full VarInfo (with metadata).
 See, e.g., this PR for more information.